MSE News

 However, the RAC says if your battery isn't in good condition, starting your car up occasionally may actually drain it rather than charge it.
 If that's the case, and if possible, seek expert help.

-Tighter lockdown rules in many parts of the country mean maintaining cars is becoming trickier again, and if you've not used yours for a while there are checks you should do beforehand.
-For full help on looking after your car in lockdown, see MSE Kelvin's Lockdown Motoring Tips blog.
+If you've not used your car for a while, there are checks you should do beforehand.
+For full help on looking after your car, see MSE Kelvin's Lockdown Motoring Tips blog.

 Warning.
 Driving licence renewals have restarted – don't get caught out and risk a fine of up to £1,000